sauravgaursmith/ng2-emojify/README.md

 ## This is an angular 2 module to support built-in and custom emoji in an angular 2 project.

-`ng2-emojify` recommands you to see [Demo application] (https://github.com/sauravgaursmith/ng2-emojify-example/blob/master/README.md)
+`ng2-emojify` recommends you to see [Demo application](https://github.com/sauravgaursmith/ng2-emojify-example/blob/master/README.md)

 ### Prerequisite
        * Angular-cli: 1.0.0-beta.18 or higher